RUCAIBox/RecBole/docs/source/developer_guide/customize_dataloaders.rst

 Customize DataLoaders
 ======================
 Here, we present how to develop a new DataLoader, and apply it into our tool.
-If we have a new model, and there is no special requirement for loading the data, then we need to design a new DataLoader.
+If we have a new model, and there is special requirement for loading the data, then we need to design a new DataLoader.

 Abstract DataLoader
 --------------------------
-In this project, there are three abstracts: :class:`~recbole.data.dataloader.abstract_dataloader.AbstractDataLoader`, :class:`~recbole.data.dataloader.neg_sample_mixin.NegSampleMixin`, :class:`~recbole.data.dataloader.neg_sample_mixin.NegSampleByMixin`.
+In this project, there are two abstract dataloaders:
+:class:`~recbole.data.dataloader.abstract_dataloader.AbstractDataLoader`,
+:class:`~recbole.data.dataloader.abstract_dataloader.NegSampleDataLoader`.

-In general, the new dataloader should inherit from the above three abstract classes.
+In general, the new dataloader should inherit from the above two abstract classes.
 If one only needs to modify existing DataLoader, you can also inherit from the it.
 The documentation of dataloader: :doc:`../../recbole/recbole.data.dataloader`